runxiyu/powxy/README.md

 ## Build

-You need a working Go installation.
+You need a working Go installation, along with Clang and LLD for WebAssembly.

 ```
 git clone ssh://forge.lindenii.runxiyu.org/powxy/:/repos/powxy/